Dierk/WebEngineering/README-4-GSP.md

 Use `git checkout <commit_number>` to see the respective state of development.

-You can always go back to the joungest state with `git checkout master`.
+You can always go back to the youngest state with `git checkout master`.

 ### Start of work on InPlaceCalculator